gabalafou/map-jupyterlab-frontend-components/second-draft.md

 2. [Add the tab bar to the middle container](https://github.com/jupyterlab/jupyterlab/blob/v4.0.0a18/packages/application/src/shell.ts#L368)

-This node gets attached to the DOM with the middle container (see #### Steps to mount the middle container, above).
+This node gets attached to the DOM with the middle container (see steps to mount the middle container, above).